Sorry, your browser does not support inline SVG.

 Corrugated steel sheath: During cable production, the 0.15 mm thick steel strip is corrugated and applied longitudinally to the cable core.

-Steel tape: 2 layers of 0.1 mm thick galvanised steel tape are applied to the inner sheath in a helix shape with an overlap.
+Steel tape: 2 layers of 0.1 mm thick galvanized steel tape are applied to the inner sheath in a helix shape with an overlap.

-Steel reinforcements offer complete rodent protection.
+Steel armoring offers a complete rodent protection.
 We will be happy to advise you on the selection of rodent protection suitable for your region or application.